 The right front wheel of Levegh’s Mercedes 300SLR hit and ran over Macklin’s left rear wheel, launching the Mercedes into the grandstands where everything happened.
 The sad result of this accident was over 80 people killed.
 Hard to imagine but the race continued, even though Mercedes decided to quit the race.
 A day not to forget as the consequences of these tragedy are still felt today, in modern racing.

 Christopher Hilton wrote a great book about the Le Mans 1955 crash.
 He talked to many eye witnesses and had full acces to archives and records of people and organisations that were involved with the analysis of the crash and what should happen to prevent another accident like that in the future.
 A must have for any serious race fan.

-BBC Documentary on the deadliest crash : Le Mans 1955
+Some videos on the Le Mans 1955 crash